-Last time, we posted a quickstart guide to setting up an AS2 server.
-The example in that post featured a manual method for sending EDI messages.
-Because EDI transactions are best carried out automatically, we thought it would be a good idea to show you how to implement such transactions on the same solution we used in that post.
+In an earlier quickstart guide to setting up an AS2 server, we featured a manual method for sending EDI messages.
+Because EDI transactions are best carried out automatically, we thought it would be a good idea to show you how to implement real-time transactions on the same solution we used in that post.

-Since this is more like a continuation of the previous article, I suggest you click the link above to gather some context.
+Since this is a continuation of the previous article, click the link above to gather some context before continuing.

 There are many ways to automate AS2 file transfers on JSCAPE MFT Server.
-In this example, we're going to employ a Directory Monitor that captures file additions and a trigger that responds to the Directory Monitor File Add event type.
+In this example, we're going to configure a Directory Monitor that captures inbound file additions and a trigger that responds to the Directory Monitor File Add event type.

-A Directory Monitor allows you to capture events on your local directories.
+A Directory Monitor allows you to capture events on local directories behind your firewall.
 For instance, a directory monitor can detect when a file is added, when a file is deleted, or when a file undergoes changes.
 The monitor we're about to create will be monitoring a directory for any new file additions.

-This can be useful in cases wherein, as part of a business process process, an EDI document is placed into the monitored directory for transmission.
+This can be useful in cases where, as part of a business process process, an EDI document is placed into the monitored directory for transmission.

 As soon as our server detects that a file has been added into the monitored directory, it will automatically grab that file and forward it to the designated trading partner through an AS2 connection.

-Give the monitor a name, e.g. "For AS2 File Transfer to ABC Co".
-After, that, navigate to the directory and select it.
-After you do that, the Directory field will then be populated with the path to that directory (e.g. E:\for ABC Co)
+Give the monitor a name, e.g. "DM for tp2as2".
+After, that, click the Browse button, navigate to the directory you want to monitor and select it.
+After you do that, the Directory field will then be populated with the path to that directory (e.g. C:\foruploads)

 Make sure the Monitor file add checkbox is ticked and then click OK.
 These settings will allow this directory monitor to fire a Directory Monitor File Added event once a newly added file is detected.